Queen's Lane • Oxford • OX1 4AR • Tel: +44 (0)1865 279000

 The College has no parking facilities for visitors, so we strongly recommend that you travel by public transport wherever possible.

-Both the major bus companies in Oxford, the Oxford Tube and Oxford Express, run frequent coach services from London Victoria.
+Both the major bus companies in Oxford, Stagecoach (Oxford Tube) and the Oxford Bus Company (X90), run frequent coach services from London Victoria.
 Ask the driver to drop you at the Queen's Lane/High Street bus stop, which is opposite the College.

 For visitors from overseas, the Airline bus service offers frequent coach services from London Heathrow and London Gatwick airports.
 These also stop at Queen's Lane, right by the College.